RoyallDesigns/closest_robot_service/README.md

   - Additionally, such a service should be able to support encrypted connections using the `HTTPS` protocol rather than plain `HTTP` for the purposes of security, privacy, and data integrity.
 Some WSGI servers should be able to support this.
 Otherwise, a reverse proxy in front of the WSGI server should be employed such as `nginx`.
+- Refactoring:
+  - Some of the higher level methods used in the implementation of this project are rather lengthy and complex for a single method.
+  - Reducing methods and functions of a larger size into smaller methods and functions reduces maintenance challenges and complexity.
+  - Additionally, smaller methods and functions are easier to test and easier to document and read.
+- Peer Review:
+  - Code Reviews are always important.
+  - A second pair of eyes can be the difference between success and failure.
+  - Mistakes or misunderstandings in requirements can slip though the cracks, but can be caught and fixed with just a simple review by a peer.

 #### Developers / Maintainers:
 - William R. Drumheller